acdcjunior/acdcjunior.github.io/_posts/2014-12-08-xpath-2-3-version-selenium-webdriver-support.md

 As [Selenium wiki](https://code.google.com/p/selenium/wiki/XpathInWebDriver) states, `WebDriver` uses the browser's native XPath capabilities wherever possible.
 When the browser does not support XPath (IE 6/7/8, I'm looking at you), Selenium provides its own implementation, supporting XPath 1.0 (with some caveats, see wiki).

-If you needed a "generic" method that'd decide if the `WebDriver` you're using supports XPath 1.0 or 2.0, here's something that may work for you:
+If you needed a "generic" method that'd decide if the `WebDriver` you're using supports XPath 1.0 or 2.0.

+# Does Selenium WebDriver support XPath 2.0?

+Here's something that may work for you:

 {% gist e0ea8e8446e299dc4d46 SeleniumXPathVersion2.java %}

 The principle is simple: try a function specific to the XPath version you want to know if the browser supports.

+# Does Selenium WebDriver support XPath 3.0?

-It could even test for XPath 3.0 support:
+Same basis, you could test for XPath 3.0 support using:

 {% gist e0ea8e8446e299dc4d46 SeleniumXPathVersion3.java %}